Heavenly Father Knows Best

 In fact, the entire marriage “ceremony” is just rehearsed theater.
 Neither a government permission nor a “church service” and/or counseling is needed to create a biblical union, especially as there is no verse in the bible that bestows on a “preacher” or a judge the right to perform said ceremony.
 The head of every man – in this instance every father – is Christ alone and not a preacher/church nor any local/state/federal official.

 “And Laban gathered together all the men of the place, and made a feast.”
-Gen 29:22
+Genesis 29:22

 “Each of us will give an account of ourselves to God.”
 Romans 14:12

-Further, in today’s world we think that either a marriage “license” or a legally-binding contract should not be discounted, given that either one can protect the parties involved.
+Note in the margin: In today’s world we think that either a marriage “license” or a legally-binding contract (prenup or otherwise) should not be discounted, given that either one can protect the parties involved.
 However, neither should be understood as a state-granted permission, but only as an agreed-upon article of fact that is registered through a third party for the protection of all.
 It may not necessarily be a biblical marriage mandate, but it may very well be inspired wisdom that falls under the purview of parental rights for the protection of their offspring.
 Your call.

-People put their best faces forward when dating, but once marriage materializes you have to get to know them all over again, because it seems you don’t recognize them.
+In addition, people put their best faces forward when dating; so if marriage materializes you have to get to know them all over again, because it seems you don’t recognize them.

 1. Don’t consider divorcés/divorcées (unless it’s a divorcé who divorced his wife because of her fornication).
 It’s not only a sin, but a commonsensical point as well (i.e., if he/she divorced once, he/she could divorce again).
 There are plenty of fish in the sea, so look for those with no baggage.